Why, How and

 go beyond design and learn both search engine optimization specialties,

-which in some ways they are significantly different.
+which in many ways are significantly different.
 Just the same, most

 designers (and big design FIRMS) will swear that they know SEO backwards